0cjs/sedoc/app/RevEng/ghidra.md

 file and `PNAME.rep/` "repository" directory under the project directory, which must exist but itself may have any name.

-Any data to be worked on must be _imported_ into the project, creating _programs_ that will be manipulated by _tools,_ which are configurations of plugins.
+Any data to be worked on must be _imported_ (File » Import) into the project, creating _programs_ that will be manipulated by _tools,_ which are configurations of plugins.
 A _workspace_ is a configuration of running tools that are visible on the desktop.
 (Other non-visible tools may also still be running.)

 ### Project Repsitory